(Pine Cone Cap)

 Cap 1-2 cm diameter, stem 2-7 cm tall * 0.1-0.2 cm thick

-This small, delicate agaric with tawny-brown cap and whitish gills grows solitary or in small groups, attached to buried or partly buried pine cones.
+Strobilurus stephanocystis, also known as Pine Cone Cap is a small agaric with a tawny-brown cap and whitish gills that grows solitary or in small groups, attached to buried or partly buried pine cones.

 Cap brown or tawny; at first convex, becoming flattened, smooth.
-Flesh white and thin.
+The flesh is white and thin.
 Gills whitish cream, adnexed and crowded.
-Stem pallid and coloured as cap, finely silky-pruinose, tapering slightly upwards, typically deeply rooting.
+Stem pallid and coloured as the cap, finely silky-pruinose, tapering slightly upwards, typically deeply rooting.
 The mushroom has no ring.
-Flesh white, fragile and hollow.
+The flesh is white, fragile and hollow.